TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

--    12 Hours round going on of ZS...Hope Sneha and Ashish are able to crack this and proceed to next round.
+-    12 Hours round going on of ZS...Hope Ashish is able to crack this and proceed to next round.
 -    Scheduling be so easy and obvious...never thought so!
 Best thing about OS according to me is the fact that it gets so easily related to normal life!
 -    Banker's Algo...
 Too Much Milk....Its really fun!